 Planning an epic year of travel throughout Africa and the African Diaspora on a Budget

 My destination bucket list is filled with a number of African nations and countries with people of African origin living outside of the continent (to find out why, click here).
-However, I'm a budget traveler at heart and there is nothing that pains me more than forking over $1000+ on a flight (I'm tryin' to spend that on my entire trip).
-Between flights, vaccinations, and visas, the places I long to visit most, seem so far out of reach.
+However, I'm a budget lux traveler at heart and there is nothing that pains me more than forking over $1000s on a flight.
+Between flights, vaccinations, and visas, the places I long to visit most, seemed so far out of reach.
 Yet, with a little strategic planning, travel hacking, and a bit of favor (yup, I'm a strong believer in manifesting and prayer) you and I will find ourselves exploring the beauty of Africa without breaking the bank.

 8 Travel Tips for Cheap Flights